 When you pick up your mill, you will receive a customer number.
-Both the VIN and your customer number expedite our service to you.
+Both the VIN or serial number and your customer number expedite our service to you.
 Please write these numbers below so you have quick, easy access to them.

-VIN:
+VIN/SN:

 Customer No:

-Madal Na